becky93/RoomAI/roomai/README.md

 #### 1. Information

 Information is sent by the game environment to the players, and is the only way for the normal and chance players to access the states of the game environment.
-Info is consisted of the public state and the person state.
+The information is in the class Info, and the class Info is consisted of the public state and the person state.

 1. The public state is available for all players.

 2. A person state is corresponding to a player.
 The person state is available for the corresponding player and hidden from other players.

-3. Outside of Info, the private state is hidden from all players.
+3. The private state is not in Info, and hidden from all players.

 <pre>